21 Computer Science (CS) CV Examples For 2026

 Computer science design CV example with web development experience

-• Your CV header is better equipped with your full name (can be in caps), updated phone number, current location, a hyperlink to your LinkedIn profile, and email address.
-For the latter, choose something professional, such as [email protected], without random numbers, special characters, or flirtatious names or nicknames.
+• Your computer science design CV header is better equipped with your full name, updated phone number, current location, a LinkedIn profile link, and a professional email address, such as [email protected].

 Computer Science Tutor CV Example